Yang Feng, Ph.D.

 Bio

-Feng’s research focuses on the role of AI as an information delivery agent as well as a powerful research tool.
-In particular, she examines the impact of algorithm-shaped norms on consumer responses to social media advertising using machine learning approaches in addition to surveys and experiments.
+Dr. Feng is an Advertising Associate Professor in Artificial Intelligence.
+Prior to joining UF, she was an Associate Professor in Advertising at San Diego State University, where she has taught since 2016.
+Her research focuses on the role of AI as an information delivery agent as well as a powerful research tool.
+In particular, she examines the impact of algorithm-shaped norms on consumer responses to social media advertising using machine-learning approaches in addition to surveys and experiments.
 She also investigates the use of emerging technologies, including augmented reality, virtual reality, and 360-degree videos, to generate interactive advertising messages.
+Her research on augmented reality and privacy issues has been featured in mainstream media, such as Washington Post and Good Morning America.

-Feng has authored or co-authored 30 articles in peer-reviewed journals, co-authored two book chapters, and presented 38 peer-reviewed conference papers.
+Dr. Feng has published 30 scholarly articles in the Journal of Advertising, International Journal of Advertising, Journal of Interactive Advertising, Journal of Current Issues & Research in Advertising, Journal of Health Communication, and Computers in Human Behavior, among others.
 As the PI, she was the recipient of American Academy of Advertising Research Fellowship in 2017 and 2022, respectively.
-She is an editorial board member of the International Journal of Advertising, Journal of Advertising Research, and Journal of Current Issues & Research in Advertising.
-Also, she is the associate editor of the Journal of Interactive Advertising and serves as Membership Committee Chair for the American Academy of Advertising in 2021 and 2022.
+As the lead author, she received the best conference paper award from the 2020 annual conference of American Academy of Advertising.
+She is an editorial board member of the Journal of Advertising, International Journal of Advertising, Journal of Advertising Research, and Journal of Current Issues & Research in Advertising.
+Also, she is the associate editor of the Journal of Interactive Advertising and served as Membership Committee Chair for the American Academy of Advertising in 2021 and 2022.
 In 2021, she served as one of the keynote speakers for the annual conference of the Japan Academy of Advertising.

 Education